morga549/DroneGame/README.md

     +  second half is mirrored about the y-axis
 - When the bezier curve has the y value of its two control points symmetric about the starting y and ending y of the curve, there is symmetry as well

+###5.4 GAME DESIGN (COLLISION DETECTION)
+Collision detection for dContainer is partly based upon its children.
+Drone Delivery is designed so that dContainer cannot be moved to a place where one of its children collides with a game object.
+This is accomplished in the following way:
+-  For each child:
+    +  determine if that child has any collisions in its next calculated position
+    +  for any such collisions, determine the most restrictive revised position the child can be moved to (this is done by considering all possible collisions that the child has at the given moment, finding a revised point for each collision, and keeping only the most restrictive)
+-  After all children:
+    +  determine the most restrictive revised position for dContainer, based on the most restrictive revised position for each of its children
+    +  keep only the most restrictive
+    +  use it to set the final revised position for dContainer

 ##6.
 Bugs
 ###Bug 3.01